Staple-Engine/StapleEngine/README.md

 # Features

-* Basic renderer using bgfx
+* Unity-style Editor app that runs on windows, linux, and mac, that can edit game data and make builds for windows, linux, mac, and android
+* Unity-style custom editor scripting and editor window scripting
+* Custom asset system
 * Entities inspired by both modern ECS and Unity
-* Scenes
-* Input (Keyboard, Mouse, Touch for now)
+* Input (Keyboard, Mouse, Touch, Gamepad)
-* Math classes
-* Materials
-* Sprites
-* Textures
 * Meshes, including some imported formats and skeletal animation
+* Physics (3D: Jolt Physics)
 * Audio (MP3, WAV, OGG) through OpenAL
 * Shader format based on BGFX, in a single file
 * Baking pipeline (Baker) that processes game resources to fast usage in engine
 * Resource Packer that packs multiple files in its own format
-* Unity-style Editor app that runs on windows, linux, and mac, that can edit game data and make builds for windows, linux, mac, and android
-* Unity-style custom editor scripting and editor window scripting
-* Custom asset system
-* Physics support (3D: Jolt Physics)

 # Installation